-The parent company only financial statements were approved by the board of directors and authorized for issue on March 15, 2023.
+The consolidated financial statements were approved by the board of directors and authorized for issue on March 15, 2023.

 3. APPLICATION OF NEW, AMENDED AND REVISED STANDARDS AND INTERPRETATIONS a.
-Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC).
+Initial application of the amendments to the International Financial Reporting Standards (IFRS), International Accounting Standards (IAS), IFRIC Interpretations (IFRIC), and SIC Interpretations (SIC) (collectively, the "IFRSs") endorsed and issued into effect by the Financial Supervisory Commission (FSC)

-The initial application of the IFRSs endorsed and issued into effect by the FSC did not have any material impact on the Company's accounting policies.
+The initial application of the IFRSs endorsed and issued into effect by the FSC did not have material impact on the Group's accounting policies.